whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-21-Nourish-Beauty-Box-Subscription-December-2015-Review.md

 <img src="/images/NourishBeautyBoxDec2015Items2.jpg" border="0" style="border:none;max-width:100%;" alt="Items packaging" />
 </a></center>

 <p>The items were individually packaged in bubble wrap to ensure it arrives to you in one piece.
-It also helps to contain any leakage if it that was to ever occur.
+It also helps to contain any leakage if that was to ever occur.
 All my items came in one piece and had absolutely no leakage.</p>

 <br>